 6. Eliminate Standing Water

-Eliminating standing water is another way of stopping squirrels from coming around.
+Eliminating standing water is another way to stop squirrels from coming around.
 Not only do they love to drink from puddles and bird baths, but standing water also provides them with a place to cool off on hot days.

 So, if you want to make your yard less attractive to these furry little pests, be sure to empty any water that’s been sitting around for more than a day.